w3f/Grants-Program/applications/Diora_Network.md

 ### Team’s experience

-We are an fairly experienced team, tho we will be adding more team members to fill various roles.
+We are a fairly experienced team, though we will be adding more team members to fill various roles.
 With over 3 years experience in building with solidity and web3.
 I also personally have been learning substrate for the past 8 months and believe we have good knowledge on how to run and build a successful layer 1 evm chain.

 ### Code Repos